SherrieCao/SherrieCao/README.md

 ### Hi there 👋

-I'm Sherrie, MSSM @ CMU SV, writing in JS/TS, python, C/C++ and more.
-Currently heavily focus on AI + immersive technology + social network (and some ventures).
+I'm Sherrie, MSSM @ CMU SV, writing in python, JS/TS, C/C++ and more.
+Currently heavily focus on AI + immersive technology + social network (and some other ventures).
-Some of my other interests and skills lie in UX/UI, quantitative finance, and development economics.

 [//]: # (<a href="https://github.com/SherrieCao/Sherriecao">)